Motor Neurone Disease Clinical Pathways and Referral Network

 Palliative Care information for GP

-Multi-system organ failure leading to gut dysfunction.
+• Multi-system organ failure MOF) and gut dysfunction.

-For further information about palliative care contact the specialist palliative care service.
+For further information about palliative care contact the specialist palliative care service

-Consider early involvement of palliative care specialists.
+Best practicce care of people with MND includes early involvement of palliative care specialists.